 Finally, I should also mention the HD camera placed at the top of the screen, and the set of IR cameras used for Hello.
 The webcam is fine for occasional calls, but the quality is still rather muddy and washed out.

-There’s a 61 Wh battery inside the IdeaPad Slim 7, which is larger than what you’d normally get in an mid-tier 14-incher.
-Corroborated with the efficient AMD hardware implementation and screen, this notebook lasts for a fair while on a charge.
+There’s a 61 Wh battery inside the IdeaPad Slim 7, which is larger than what you’d normally get in a mid-tier 14-incher.
+Combined with the efficient AMD hardware implementation and screen, this notebook lasts for a fair while on a charge.